 Although an extremely useful technology, hydro jetting is not appropriate for every situation.
 In some circumstances (such as minor clogs) the tried and true snakes and augers are going to work better.

 Hydro jetting is usually the best answer when you are dealing with tough clogs or when the pipes require a more thorough cleaning.
-It is important that your plumber first inspect your pipes however as older, more fragile pipes may not be able to handle the force.
+It is important that your industrial plumber first inspect your pipes however as older, more fragile pipes may not be able to handle the force.

 Advantages of hydro jetting